beckn/protocol-server/pending-doc-bhanu.md

 •	Set the Status field to "subscribed."

-### Set Up Local Tunneling:

-•	Install localtunnel globally using npm install -g localtunnel.

-•	Run lt --port <BAP/BPP network port> --subdomain <any subdomain> for both BAP and BPP networks (use the same subdomain each time for consistency).

 ### Update Registry URLs:

 •	Copy the generated URLs and paste them in the URL field on the respective network role tab in the Registry.